-Child care is a necessity for low-income and working parents, yet the cost of quality care often places it out of reach for these families.
-The Child Care and Development Block Grant Act (CCDBG) recognizes that access to quality child care can make a powerful difference in children’s development and families’ well-being.
-This program provides federal funding for states to offset the cost of child care for low-income families with children under age 13, and supports state-level activities to improve the quality of child care available to families.
+Child care is a necessity for low-income and working parents, yet the cost of quality care often places it out of reach for families.
+Recognizing that quality child care can make a powerful difference in children’s development and families’ well-being, the Child Care and Development Block Grant (CCDBG) Act provides federal funding to states for child care subsidies for low-income families with children under age 13.

-CCDBG was first enacted in 1990.
-In 1996, the Personal Responsibility and Work Opportunity Reconciliation Act created the Child Care and Development Fund (CCDF), which consolidates discretionary funds appropriated for CCDBG with entitlement funds under the Social Security Act to create a single, unified federal child care funding stream to states.
-CCDF is administered by the Office of Child Care (OCC) within the Department of Health and Human Services (HHS).
+The CCDBG Act was first enacted in 1990.
+In 1996, the Personal Responsibility and Work Opportunity Reconciliation Act created the Child Care and Development Fund (CCDF), which consolidates discretionary funds appropriated for CCDBG with entitlement funds under the Social Security Act (commonly known as the Child Care Entitlement to States (CCES)) into a single, unified federal child care funding stream to states.
+CCDF is administered by the Office of Child Care (OCC) within the Administration for Children and Families (ACF) at the United States Department of Health and Human Services (HHS).

-Historically, CCDF was viewed primarily as a workforce support, to help low-income families work or attend school.
-As understanding about the importance of early learning and development has grown[AG1], however, policymakers realized that child care programs that enable parents to work also play a crucial role in supporting children’s healthy development, learning, and school readiness.
-A bipartisan reauthorization of the CCDBG Act in November 2014—the first such legislation in 18 years—codifies that recognition and takes steps to support care that positively impacts children during their formative years while also allowing parents to enter into and remain in the workforce.
-Key revisions include health and safety requirements for child care providers, increasing quality, and improving transparency so families are equipped to choose care that best meets their child’s and family’s needs.
-Meeting these new standards will require investments in building both provider and state-level systems capacity to deliver, support, and oversee quality programs that support children’s development and learning, and to cover the costs of quality programs.
+At its inception, CCDF was viewed primarily as a workforce support, to help low-income families work or attend school.
+As understanding about the importance of early learning and development has grown, policymakers have invested in child care programs that enable parents to work, acknowledging and supporting the crucial role they play in advancing children’s healthy development, learning, and school readiness.
+A bipartisan reauthorization of the CCDBG Act in November 2014—the first such legislation in 18 years—codified that recognition and took steps to support care that positively impacts children during their formative years, while also allowing parents to enter into and remain in the workforce.
+Key revisions in 2014 included strengthening health and safety requirements for child care providers, increasing quality, and improving transparency so families are equipped to choose care that best meets their child’s and family’s needs.